Almost strict domination and anti-de Sitter 3-manifolds

-If an AdS $3$-manifold is geodesically complete, meaning geodesics run for all time, then it comes from a proper quotient of $\widetilde{\PSL}(2,\mathbb{R})$ with respect to the lift of the action above.
-Goldman showed that the space of closed AdS $3$-manifolds is larger than originally expected \cite{G}, and Kulkarni and Raymond took up the problem of understanding all geodesically complete AdS $3$-manifolds \cite{KR}.
-Among other things, they proved \cite[Theorem 5.2]{KR} that any torsion-free discrete group acting properly discontinuously on $\AdS$ is of the form where $\Gamma$ is a the fundamental group of a surface, and $\rho_1,\rho_2:\Gamma\to \PSL(2,\mathbb{R})$ are representations, with at least one of them Fuchsian (discrete and faithful).
+where $\Gamma$ is the fundamental group of a (not necessarily compact) surface, and $\rho_1,\rho_2:\Gamma\to \PSL(2,\mathbb{R})$ are representations, with at least one of them Fuchsian (discrete and faithful).
 This is generalized for actions on rank $1$ Lie groups in \cite{K}. \begin{remark} Shortly after, Klingler \cite{Kl} proved that closed Lorentzian manifolds of constant curvature are geodesically complete.
 Thus, the completeness assumption can be dropped in the work of Kulkarni and Raymond on closed AdS $3$-manifolds. \end{remark} The natural next step is to understand which $\Gamma_{\rho_1,\rho_2}$ act properly discontinuously.
 In the cocompact case, Salein observed it is sufficient \cite{Sa2}, and Kassel proved it is necessary \cite{Ka2} that $\rho_1$ strictly dominates $\rho_2$ (defined below).
 Gu{\'e}ritaud and Kassel extended these results to surfaces with punctures and higher dimensional hyperbolic spaces \cite{GK}. \begin{defn} Let $\Gamma$ be a discrete group and let $\rho_k : \Gamma \to \textrm{Isom}(X_k,g_k)$ be representations into isometry groups of Riemannian manifolds $(X_k, g_k)$, $k=1,2$. $\rho_1$ (strictly) dominates $\rho_2$ if there is a $(\rho_1,\rho_2)$-equivariant $1$-Lipschitz ($\lambda$-Lipschitz, $\lambda<1$) map $f: X_1\to X_2$. \end{defn} A mapping as above is $(\rho_1,\rho_2)$-equivariant if for all $\gamma\in \Gamma$ and $x\in X_1$, When a group $\Gamma$ acts on a manifold with no reference to a representation $\rho_1$, we may just write $\rho_2$-equivariant.
-By the Selberg lemma, we only need to consider torsion-free groups. \begin{thm}[Gu{\'e}ritaud-Kassel, Theorem 1.8 in \cite{GK}] A finitely generated discrete group $\Gamma_{\rho_1,\rho_2}$ acts properly discontinuously and without torsion if and only if $\rho_1$ is Fuchsian and strictly dominates $\rho_2$, up to interchanging $\rho_1$ and $\rho_2$.
+By the Selberg lemma, we only need to consider torsion-free groups. \begin{thm}[Gu{\'e}ritaud-Kassel, Theorem 1.8 in \cite{GK}] A finitely generated discrete group $\Gamma_{\rho_1,\rho_2}\subset \textrm{PSL}(2,\mathbb{R})\times \textrm{PSL}(2,\mathbb{R})$ of the form (\ref{form}) acts properly discontinuously and without torsion on $\textrm{AdS}^3$ if and only if $\rho_1$ is Fuchsian and strictly dominates $\rho_2$, up to interchanging $\rho_1$ and $\rho_2$.